Number of partners

 Among the results

-- India’s Department of Biotechnology and Department of Science and Technology partnered with IC-IMPACTS to invest a total of $3.7 million to fund research projects addressing significant infrastructure and water sectors.
-Nine research projects addressing significant infrastructure and water for health challenges have been funded.
+- India’s Department of Biotechnology and Department of Science and Technology partnered with IC-IMPACTS to invest a total of $7.8 million in research projects addressing significant infrastructure and water challenges.
+Nineteen research projects have been funded.

 Connect with IC-IMPACTS